johanna-ilm/johanna-ilm.github.io/README.md

 # johanna-ilm.github.io
-Responsive website for (unreleased) Unity color learning game Värimetsä
+Website for (unreleased) Unity color learning game Värimetsä.
+The website was a project work for responsive web development course - the contact form functionality has not been implemented.